 Karnak TempleLargest religious complex ever built

-Cairo SkylineAfrica.s largest metropolis
+Cairo SkylineAfrica's largest metropolis

-Valley of the KingsPharaohs. final resting place
+Valley of the KingsPharaohs' final resting place

 Red Sea DivingWorld-class coral reefs

-Khan el-KhaliliCairo.s legendary bazaar
+Khan el-KhaliliCairo's legendary medieval bazaar

 White DesertSurreal chalk formations